 The CTNF, through acceptance of GTR's MDP, has identified a need to:

 The Proposed Action consists of four primary project components, which are summarized in the following list.
-Full details for each of these project components can be found in the Scoping Letter, available in the Project Library tab of this website, and Proposed Action figures are provided at the bottom of this page.
+Full details for each of these project components can be found in the Scoping Letter, available in the Project Library page of this website, and Proposed Action figures are provided at the bottom of this page.
 This list includes refinements to the Proposed Action since scoping that will be fully analyzed in the DEIS.
 (Note: the Proposed Action Figures do not include refinements made since scoping.
 The DEIS will contain fully updated maps.)

 Forest Service Coronavirus (Covid-19) Update